2004 Madrid train bombings: Description

 At 08:00, emergency relief workers began arriving at the scenes of the bombings.
-The police reported numerous victims and spoke of 50 wounded and several dead.
+The police reported numerous victims and mentioned 50 wounded and several dead.
 By 08:30 the emergency ambulance service, SAMUR (Servicio de Asistencia Municipal de Urgencia y Rescate), had set up a field hospital at the Daoiz y Velarde sports facility.
 Bystanders and local residents helped relief workers, as hospitals were told to expect the arrival of many casualties.
 At 08:43, firefighters reported 15 dead at El Pozo.
 By 09:00, the police had confirmed the death of at least 30 people – 20 at El Pozo and about 10 in Santa Eugenia and Atocha.
 People combed the city's major hospitals in search of family members who they thought were aboard the trains.
 There were 193 confirmed dead victims, the last victim dying in 2014 after having been in a coma for 10 years due to one of the Atocha explosions and not having been able to recover from their injuries.

 The total number of victims was higher than in any other terrorist attack in Spain, far surpassing the 21 killed and 40 wounded from a 1987 bombing at a Hipercor chain supermarket in Barcelona.
 On that occasion, responsibility was claimed by ETA.
-It was Europe's worst terror attack since the bombing of Pan Am Flight 103 over Lockerbie, Scotland, in December 1988.
+It was Europe's worst terror attack since the bombing of Pan Am Flight 103 over Lockerbie, Scotland on 21 December 1988.